hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 **There are no wrong answers to this question.
 Unless you say Notepad.
 Friends don't let friends write code in Notepad.**

 **If you don't have a favorite text editor, that's okay!
-We've brought prebuilt cloud workstations that have Visual Studio Code already preinstalled.
+Our cloud lab has Visual Studio Code preinstalled.
 VSC is a free programmer's text editor for Microsoft, and it has great Terraform support.
 Most of this workshop will be simply copying and pasting code, so if you're not a developer don't fret.
 Terraform is easy to learn and fun to work with.**

 ---
 name: Table-of-Contents
-class: center,middle
 # Table of Contents

 1. Intro to Terraform & Demo
 1. Terraform Basics
+**Lab - Setup and Basic Usage**
 1. Terraform In Action: plan, apply, destroy
 1. Organizing Your Terraform Code
+**Lab - Terraform in Action**
 1. Provision and Configure Azure VMs
+**Lab - Provisioning with Terraform**
 1. Manage and Change Infrastructure State
+1. Terraform Cloud
+**Lab - Terraform Remote State**

 ???
 This workshop should take roughly three hours to complete.
-It is ideal for a half-day workshop and can be paired with Vault content for a full day of training.
-The infrastructure participants build during the morning session is used as the lab environment for the afternoon session.
-So you can do a half day of Terraform and/or Vault, or both of them together.

 **Here is our agenda for today's training.
-We'll be taking breaks after each major section or every hour, whichever comes first.
-This part of the workshop will take us through lunch break, then we'll cover Vault during the afternoon session.**
+We'll be taking breaks after each major section or every hour, whichever comes first.**

+---
+name: intro-to-terraform-demo
+class: title
+# Chapter 1
+## Introduction to Terraform

+???
+We use the word chapter here, because the training should feel like a story unfolding.
+The instructor's job is to guide the learners through this interactive story.

 ---
 name: How-to-Provision-a-VM